dreamfactorysoftware/platform-wiki/setup-guide/1-trackers/javascript-tracker/Integrating-Javascript-tags-with-QuBiT-OpenTag.md

 OpenTag asks you to confirm you want to push the changes live.
 Type "COMMIT" in the box and click the button to do so.
 It will then take a few minutes (round about 15) for the changes to go live - whilst they're being published, you'll see an alert in the OpenTag UI:

 [[/setup-guide/images/opentag/22.png]]

+Once the message disappears your tags should be live!

 [Back to top] (#top)